Nico Hoerner Player Props: Cubs vs. Marlins

 Marlins Pitching Rankings

-- The Marlins' 4.54 team ERA ranks 18th across all league pitching staffs.
+- The Marlins have the 24th-ranked team ERA across all league pitching staffs (4.84).

-- Marlins pitchers combine to surrender 35 total home runs at a clip of 1.3 per game (to rank 21st in the league).

-- Hoeing (0-1) gets the starting nod for the Marlins, his second this season.
+- Hoeing (0-1) pitches for the Marlins to make his third start this season.

-- In his most recent appearance on Tuesday, the righty threw 3 2/3 innings against the Atlanta Braves, allowing four earned runs while surrendering six hits.
+- In his most recent time out on Sunday, the righty tossed five innings against the Chicago Cubs, giving up two earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.